miversen33/DistroAbstractionLayer/README.md

 # Distribution Abstraction Layer

-A python based abstraction layer that allows you to interact with your server without having to worry about what package manager is installed
+A python based abstraction layer that allows you to interact with your system without having to worry about what distribution the system is

 -----